lart-bangor/research-assistant/docs/source/users/memory-game.rst

     Research Client homescreen

 The memory game consists of 20 picture cards in which participants are tasked to match each card with its respective pair in the shortest amount of time possible.
 Once a card has been clicked, only then the timer will begin.
+As seen in :numref:`memory_task_1`, all cards are faced down and only two cards are able to be revealed at a time, therefore the participant must try to memorise the card locations.

 .. figure:: figures-mt/memory_task_1.png
     :name: memory_task_1